 (F) The effect of any change to the underlying Uniform System of Accounts or the Financial Report; and

-(G) Any other information that may reasonably have substantive effect on the calculation of the charge pursuant to the Formula Rate.
+(G) Any other information that may reasonably have substantive effect on the calculation of the charge pursuant to the Formula Rate or aid in the understanding or derivation of such charge.

-The Information Requests shall not otherwise be directed to ascertaining whether the Formula Rate is just and reasonable.
+The Information Requests shall not otherwise be directed to ascertaining whether the Formula Rate is just and reasonable under the FPA.

-(ii) NYPA shall make a good faith effort to respond to Information Requests pertaining to the Annual Update within fifteen (15) business days of receipt of such requests.
+(ii) NYPA shall make a good faith effort to respond to Information Requests pertaining to the Annual Update within ten (10) business days of receipt of such requests.
 NYPA shall respond to all Information Requests submitted during the Discovery Period by no later than November 30 following the Publication Date, or thirty (30) calendar days after the close of the Discovery Period, whichever is later.
 If the deadline should fall on a weekend or a holiday recognized by FERC, then NYPA’s responses to Information Requests shall be due no later than the next business day.